Pepe (1960 film): Production

-In August 1957 George Sidney Productions announced Leonard Spigelglass was working on the screenplay of a vehicle for Cantiflas called Magic.
+In August 1957 George Sidney Productions announced Leonard Spigelglass was working on the screenplay of a vehicle for Cantinflas called Magic.
 In November of that year Sidney announced the film was called Pepe.

 The film was based on an Austrian musical revue, Broadway Zauber ("Broadway Magic"), whose debut in Vienna in 1935 was reviewed by Variety.

 In April 1959 contracts were signed with Columbia to produce and release the film.
 George Sidney was to direct and co produce, under his own banner, along with Jacques Gelman, head of Posa International films.

 George Sidney later recalled "there were problems dealing with the logistics of making a picture in two countries with a writer's strike going on at the same time.
 It was difficult trying to schedule around this person and that person and getting all of the people together.
 Shooting in Mexico with two sets of crew down there posed problems.
 I was moving back and forth and any time I was in one place I needed to be in another place."
-Sidney says that because of the writers strike, Durante and Cantiflas had to ad lib their scene together.
+Sidney says that because of the writers strike, Durante and Cantinflas had to ad lib their scene together.
 "It turned out to be pretty funny," said Sidney.
 "The studio thought we had hired writers on the black market."

 It was Judy Garland’s first film work since A Star is Born was released in 1954.
 She was slated to make an onscreen appearance.
 However she was still recovering from illness and the producers decided to limit it to a song.

 Reception

 Bosley Crowther of The New York Times was not impressed.
 "The rare and wonderful talents of Mexican comedian Cantinflas, who was nicely introduced to the general public as the valet in Around the World in 80 Days, are pitifully spent and dissipated amid a great mass of Hollywooden dross in the oversized, over-peopled Pepe, which opened at the Criterion last night."

 Variety said it had a "wealth of entertainment" as well as "dull spots".

+Filmink argued Callan danced "superbly in one scene in a West Side Story style number."